|

 8. Sand down cabinet frame with 120 grit sandpaper.

-Again, we used an orbital sander for this.
+We used an orbital sander for this.

 I want to reiterate this again.
 This is so unbelievably messy!
 I strongly recommend clearing the inside of your kitchen cabinets or COMPLETELY sealing them with plastic (even then, I can’t promise they will be safe from the dust).
 We even tried to do this while holding a shop-vac next to the sander to eliminate some of the dust, and it’s still a serious amount.